 Have you been fully informed about options for replacing a lost tooth?
 Choosing to replace your missing teeth with dental implants can dramatically improve your smile and your quality of life.
 Even if you are replacing only one missing tooth, you may find that the open space in your mouth causes a lot of frustration on a day-to-day basis.
 Unlike other prosthetics that may require occasional improvement, implants can last the rest of your life and do not require special care.
-Though you may be quite familiar with the advantages of implants, you may not know quite where you stand when it comes to your candidacy.
-To learn more about whether you will qualify for this restorative treatment, read further:

 Have you lost one or more teeth?